MichaelBailly/esn-spa-converter/README.md

 This project goal is to provide a tool for the development team, to convert current OpenPaaS frontend, glued in the backend server, to a set of standalone frontend-only SPA.

+This is a two-steps process:

+* Have a workig SPA through a good configuration of `constants.js` and `webpack.config.js`
+* Remove the tooling that created the SPA and commit

 ## Usage

 ```